leils/site/about.md

 ---

-*Currently thinking about ... fiber art and woven material, what is a body, [plot田](https://www.instagram.com/plooooooot/), sunlight.*
+*Currently thinking about ... fiber art and woven material, what is a body, [plot田](https://www.instagram.com/plooooooot/), sunlight, [this website](/absolutely-everything).
+Once, a long time ago, a professor looked at a list I'd made for the day, and called it the best poem he'd read all week.*

 ---